 Service dog program overview

 We carefully listen to each incoming student and work to match them with the right dog, so as they graduate as a team, they are ready to take on new challenges with a greater sense of independence.
 Our campus in Smithtown, New York provides an environment where students can learn safely with caring instructors.
-We pursue excellence in everything we do, working tirelessly to develop innovative training methods that advance the lives of all our assistance dog teams.
+We pursue excellence in everything.

 One of the hallmarks of America's VetDogs is its meticulous matching program to ensure that each student is matched with the dog that best suits that person’s mobility, personality, lifestyle, and physical needs.